 One of the awards that LAUNCH: National Fellowships serves as a nominating official for is the Udall Scholarship.
 This award, from the Morris K. & Stuart L. Udall Foundation, recognizes top students planning careers related to the environment, tribal public policy, or Native American health care.
 Students who are selected will receive scholarships of up to $7000 and join a community of scholars whose dedication to sustainable public policy honors the legacy of the Arizona congressmen.

-We are proud to announce the nomination of three TAMU students for the 2017 Udall Scholarship competition: Charlie Arnold, Grace Cunningham, and Jasmine Wang.
+We are proud to announce the nomination of three TAMU students for the 2019 Udall Scholarship competition: Courtney Bartlett, Megan Dawkins, and Grace Vielleux.

 Since 1996, Texas A&M has had six Udall Scholars and two Honorable Mentions.
 The most recent Udall Scholar was Victoria Easton ‘15, who was the first TAMU Udall Scholar selected in the Tribal Public Policy category.

 For more information about the Udall Scholarship see http://udall.gov.

 To read more about how LAUNCH: National Fellowships helps prepare outstanding students to compete for nationally-competitive awards such as the Udall Scholarship with the generous support of the Association of Former Students, please visit http://tx.ag/NatlFellows.